Lefantastique59/JSON-configurable-particle-system/readme.md

     - "y" : **int or float**
 - "isSpawner" : **boolean**

-*If a parameter is provided with invalid type of value, unknown behavior could occur.*
+*If a parameter is provided with invalid type of value, unknown behavior could occur (will e corrected in a future update).*

 ### Iterating spawners